ishita-takkar/Sugar-in-Recipes-BoostingRatings/README.md

   frameborder="0"
 ></iframe>

 Interpretation: The rating distribution suggests users are generally very satisfied with recipes, while the sugar proportion plot indicates that most recipes contribute little to daily sugar intake.

+Bivariate Analysis:
+We explored relationships between pairs of variables to uncover potential associations.
+One scatter plot between calories and ratings suggested that some high-calorie recipes are rated very highly (a rating of 5) suggesting strong satisfaction from certain users, others receive a rating of 0, reflecting significant dissatisfaction.
+This split in opinions can be seen as both positive and negative, as it implies that high-calorie recipes evoke strong reactions, whether favorable or unfavorable.

+<iframe
+  src="assets/plot4.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+Another bivariate analysis grouped contributors by the number of recipes they submitted and their average rating, revealing that even prolific contributors tend to have ratings clustered around 4–5.

 <iframe